sarahova/BootCampProjects/14. D3/README.md

 ### Final graph

-The final plot should look as follows:
+My final graph looks like this:

 ![Chart](Images/7-animated-scatter.gif)

-And include tool tips as follows:
+And it includes tool tips as follows:

 ![Tooltip](Images/8-tooltip.gif)